Reviewed by Mike Kelly

 The final, and arguably most daunting step is to determine the financial and managerial well-being of your condo corporation.
 First, obtain a copy of the condo corporation’s meeting minutes.
 This is a record of everything that’s discussed during scheduled meetings over (usually) the last 3 to 5 years.

-However, this timeframe may not provide you with sufficient scope to determine the building’s overall condition.
+However, this timeframe may not be sufficient to determine the building’s overall condition.
 Find out what the common complaints are and whether they were addressed, as well as how quickly the board arrived at a solution.
 And check to see if the condo corporation has a history of making one-time assessments to owners to cover large repairs like a new roof, instead of managing the funds they receive on a monthly basis to anticipate these expenses.

 With the excitement of a new home, it can be easy to forget about insuring your condo.
 But, did you know that your condo corporation already provides (limited) insurance protection?
 Here’s how it works: